Norman Blake (academic): Scholarship

-Blake contributed several articles to the German encyclopaedia Lexikon des Mittelalters and the Dictionary of the Middle Ages, and was also editor and contributor to the second volume of The Cambridge History of the English Language published in 1992.
+Blake contributed several articles to the German encyclopaedia Lexikon des Mittelalters, and to the Dictionary of the Middle Ages, published by the American Council of Learned Societies.
+He was also active as editor and contributor to the second volume of The Cambridge History of the English Language published in 1992.

 From 1994 until 2000 Blake was head of the Canterbury Tales Project.
 The project was first based at the University of Sheffield and from 1998 onwards at De Montfort University.
 It was funded by amongst others the Leverhulme Trust and the British Academy.
 Its aim was to make electronically available all the manuscripts and early printed versions of The Canterbury Tales, a total of approximately 80 manuscripts and books elucidating the textual tradition of the work and providing understanding of the reshaping of the English language during an important phase in its history.
 By the end of the project eight manuscripts were transcribed as well as the best part of seven others as well as all witnesses of The Franklin's Tale, consisting of about 330,000 words.
 Subsequently, The Wife of Bath's Prologue and The General Prologue were released on CD-ROM, and the Hengwrt Manuscript on CD.
 No further transcriptions were published until in 2011 the Digital Humanities Institute of the University of Sheffield developed online editions of diplomatic transcriptions of eight of the manuscripts prepared by the Canterbury Tales Project, called the Norman Blake Editions of The Canterbury Tales.